Copyright 2002 – by Steven McFadden

 Then they walked for months from the grave of Chief Seattle on the West Coast past nuclear installations in Hannaford, WA, Los Alamos, NM, Huntsville, AL, and elsewhere.
 Walk initiator Tom Dostou rejoined the walk in May in New York City for the UN and World Trade Center vigils.
 Thus the walk finished with the circle completed, the hoop whole.

 “We followed the flame,” the walkers said.
 “We were not carrying the flame, but carried by it.”
-At the end, the flame led them to Big Mountain to add their force of their collective sacrifice to the defense of the Earth and the cause of peace.
+At the end, the flame led them to Big Mountain to add the awakened forcesof their pilgrimage to the defense of the Earth and the cause of peace.

 – 30 –